22 June 2022

-Maskne/ acne- Is your face mask causing you acne and sensitive skin?
+Maskne/ acne- Is your face mask causing you acne or pimples and sensitive skin?
 If you answered yes, you are not alone.
 Wearing a face mask is one of the key recommendations in Singapore to reduce the spread of Covid-19 and flattening the curve.
-For some of us who need to wear face masks for a prolonged period of time, you may be experiencing problems such as acne; abrasions; and pressure ulcers.
+For some of us who need to wear face masks for a prolonged period of time, you may be experiencing problems such as pimples or acne; abrasions; and pressure ulcers.
 In this guide, I’ll be explaining about Maskne and:

 • How wearing face masks causes acne and pimples; and